-Mobile Push Notifications for Apple Devices Are Finally Here
+Mobile Push Notifications for Apple Devices Are Almost Here

 Are you a web-based business?
 Did Apple phones make your life difficult by ignoring your need for web-based push notifications?
 Are you missing out on valuable engagement with your leads and customers who use iPhones because the mobile browser, Safari, doesn’t allow web push notifications?

 You have every reason to be upset about it.
 Apple has denied you the opportunity to send web-based notifications to mobile phone users.
 It’s frustrating because Android phones all along offered web-based push notifications to mobile web users.
 Given that Apple holds just over half of the global market share, the lack of this feature has had a great impact on your business.